Graduate Programs in Transportation

 Graduates of the interdisciplinary doctoral program receive a PhD in Transportation, although students may petition for other MIT graduate fields of study as their degree designation, subject to approval by the Transportation Graduate Program Committee.

-Questions about application to graduate programs in transportation should be directed to the Transportation Academic Office.
+Please direct questions about application to graduate programs in transportation to the Transportation Academic Office.